Gary Byrne (politician)

 Gary Byrne is an American politician and businessman serving as a member of the Indiana Senate from the 47th district.
 He assumed office on February 14, 2022.

 Career

 Byrne has been the president and co-owner of Byrne Satellite Systems since 1983.
 He was appointed to the Indiana Senate in February 2022, succeeding Erin Houchin.
 He ran for a full term in November 2022.

 In January 2024, Byrne filed Bill 187 to prohibit public transportation agencies from offering free or reduced-fare rides on election days.

-On Monday April 21, 2025 Byrne announced controversial changes to Indiana State Senate Bill 442 removing the requirement for schools to teach consent as a part of sexual education in schools throughout the State of Indiana.
-He cited “different thoughts in different communities” and “This is a sensitive subject for many” as reasons for the removal.
+On April 21, 2025, Byrne announced controversial changes to Indiana State Senate Bill 442 removing the requirement for schools to teach consent as a part of sexual education in schools throughout the State of Indiana.
+He cited “different thoughts in different communities” and that it's a "sensitive subject for many” as reasons for the removal.
 Following community pushback, the requirement was returned to Senate Bill 442 on Wednesday April 23, 2025.
+He also co-sponsored a bill to gerrymander Indiana's congressional districts, which ultimately failed.